Wesley1808/ServerCore/README.md

 **Commands:**
 - /setting <name> <value> - Allows for modifying config settings at runtime.
-- /mobcaps - Displays the current mobcaps.
+- /info mobcaps | tps - Gives information about the current settings.
-- /tps - Displays current TPS, MSPT, Online players, tick/view distances and the mobcap multiplier.

 The config file can be found at `/config/servertools.json`